NoiceNoiceBaby/noicebot/README.md

 * cd `config/` changes directory to config
 * `nano api-key` copy down your API key that you were given by https://thedogapi.com/ or https://thecatapi.com/ and paste into the file
 * `nano bot-token` copy down you bot token that you were give in the discord developer portal and paste into the file
+* `nano welcomechannel-id` copy down your welcome channel id in your discord server and paste into this file
+* `nano goodbyechannel-id` copy down your welcome goodbye id in your discord server and paste into this file
 * `nano warns.json` leave this file blank
 * `python3 bot.py` runs the bot
 * after running the previous command, you should then invite the bot to your server, so that when the bot joins the server the prefix is assigned